silevis/reactgrid-website/content/blog/how-to-integrate-reactgrid-with-chart.js/index.md

 What you learned after completing this guide:
 - what is ReactGrid and how to do a fully functional app;
 - how you can use it in a reactive way;
-- why TypeScipt is also helpful in a small scale projects to avoid most common mistakes.
+- why TypeScipt is also helpful in a small-scale project to avoid the most common mistakes.

 As you see integrating ReactGrid with other libraries like Chart.js is not so hard.
-Of course, you don't need to start a Typescript project and make all data mappings to compose predictable solution.
+Of course, you don't need to start a Typescript project and make all data mappings to compose a predictable solution.